Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 What is the minimum hourly wage?

-Effective December 31 2017, the minimum wage is $10.40 per hour, except in New York City, where it increased to $13 (unless the employer has 10 or fewer employees, in which case the minimum wage is $12 per hour), and in Nassau, Suffolk, and Westchester, where it increased to $11 per hour.
-The minimum wage for workers in the fast-food industry is $11.75 per hour state-wide, and $13.50 in New York City.
+Since December 31, 2017, the minimum wage has been $10.40 per hour, except in New York City, where it increased to $13 (unless the employer has 10 or fewer employees, in which case the minimum wage is $12 per hour), and in Nassau, Suffolk, and Westchester counties, where it increased to $11 per hour.
+As of December 31, 2017, the minimum wage for workers in the fast-food industry has been $11.75 per hour state-wide, and $13.50 in New York City.

 What are the rules applicable to final pay and deductions from wages?

-Final wages must be paid by no later than the next regular pay date following cessation of employment, regardless of the reason for termination (N.Y.
-Labor Law § 191).
-Employers must provide terminated employees with written notice of the date of termination and the date that any employee benefits will cease (N.Y.
-Labor Law § 195(6)).
-Section 193 of the New York Labor Law prohibits wage deductions unless they are “authorized in writing by the employee and are for the benefit of the employee”.
+Section 193 of the New York Labor Law prohibits wage deductions unless they are “authorized in writing by the employee and are for the benefit of the employee.”
 Employers generally cannot, among other things, make deductions for overpayment of wages or for reimbursement for lost or damaged employer property (including by way of separate transaction).

 In certain instances, an employee may be entitled to receive wage supplements (e.g., vacation, holiday and severance pay) on termination of employment, if such are provided pursuant to contract or company policy or practice (N.Y.
 Labor Law §§ 190 and 191).
 Non-discretionary and formulaic bonuses may, in some instances, constitute “wages” under the New York Labor Law to which an employee is entitled, even if terminated (e.g., Guiry v.
 Goldman, Sachs & Co., 31 A.D.3d 70, 72 (2006)).